GloriaWLin/ComplexWordIdentification-2018/README.md

 ### Implementation

-Use execute.py or execute_baseline.py to call the dataset reader (dataset.py), the result evaluator (scorer.py) and the relevant systems (baseline_<algorithm name>.py or improved_<algorithm name>.py).
+Use execute.py or execute_baseline.py to call the dataset reader (dataset.py), the result evaluator (scorer.py) and the relevant systems (baseline_{algorithm name}.py or improved_{algorithm name}.py).
 Before implementing the codes, make sure the relevant datasets are included under a subfolder named "datasets".

 All codes are compatible with Python 3.
 Additional package, Pyphen, is required to be installed.